elifilaykandemir/GetirFinalCase/README.md

 - **Kingfisher**: This powerful, pure-Swift library is perfect for downloading and caching images from the web.
 It simplifies the task of fetching images asynchronously and storing them in a cache for quick access, enhancing the performance and responsiveness of the application.

-To integrate Kingfisher into your project using Swift Package Manager, you can add the following to your `Package.swift`:

 ## Setup
 Setting up the project is straightforward thanks to Swift Package Manager.
 There's no need for manual downloads or dependency management scripts.